PHOTO

 The non-binding deal’s success, however, hinges on resolving certain historical liabilities and securing agreements from other creditors, the statement underlined.

-Talks are also progressing with banks and major shareholders who own 34 per cent of the company.
+Talks are also progressing with banks, and two major shareholders who own 34 per cent of the company on the proposed restructure.

-Additionally, the company has negotiated alternative arrangements with key clients to meet performance security requirements, enabling it to release a substantial portion of retentions and safeguard key contracts within its engineering and construction (E&C) backlog.
+Additionally, the company has negotiated alternative arrangements with key clients to meet performance security requirements, enabling it to release a substantial portion of retentions and safeguard key contracts within its E&C backlog.

 For a contract awarded in 2023, Petrofac has managed to lower its performance guarantee obligations to approximately $100 million.
 This will be secured through either a new performance bank guarantee or alternative arrangements.